mizzou-racing/MR-Lap-Timer/README.md

 # MR-Lap-Timer
-Mizzou Racing's lap timer code
+Mizzou Racing's lap timer code.
+Check out the branches to see the different approaches our members have taken.